 We will endeavour to be an all-weather market.
 Stallholders should assume the market is operating regardless of the weather, unless otherwise advised by the committee.

-All stallholders are required to confirm their attendance with the Committee no later than 5.00 pm on the FRIDAY THE 7TH of April 2023.
+All stallholders are required to confirm their attendance with the subcommittee no later than 5.00 pm on the FRIDAY THE 7TH of April 2023.

 Insurance